-Round faces tend to be fairly equal in depth and width, with no pronounced jawline so lend themselves to beautiful boxy and geometric shapes.
-Consider 1980’s style frames which are more deep than wide; this will create a balance with rounder features and will make the face appear slimmer.
-Try an optical frame with a bold brow bar, which draws the eye upward, such as the 1213.
+Round faces tend to be fairly equal in depth and width, with no pronounced jawline, so lend themselves to beautiful boxy and geometric shapes.
+Consider frame styles which are more deep than wide; this will create a balance with rounder features and will make the face appear slimmer.
+Try an optical frame with a bold brow bar, which draws the eye upward.

-Square faces are characterised by a strong jawline which can be softened with rounded frames.
-Consider a narrow, rounded, oval shape, which sits high on the face, such as the 1208 Gin Fizz, which has the right degree of softness whilst minimising a broad forehead.
-The gentle curves on the sunglass 1206 Gimlet would work well also with a beard.
+Square faces are characterised by a strong jawline, which can be softened with rounded frames.
+Consider a narrow, rounded oval shape, which sits high on the face and has a degree of softness whilst minimising a broad forehead.
+A gentle curve on the sunglasses also works well with a beard.

 Oval faces, where the width of the face is roughly 2/3 of the height, suit many styles.
-The key is to ensure that the glasses fit centrally on your face and follow the browline perfectly.
-The 1198 Cosmopolitan would be a good choice because it comes with metal nose pads that allow the frame fitting height to be adjusted perfectly.
-The 1207 Manhattan is a clever shape as it has a generous width brow bar and a gentle tapered angle across the cheekbones.
+The key is to ensure that the glasses fit centrally on your face and follow the browline beautifully.
+Metal nose pads are a good choice as they allow the frame fitting height to be adjusted perfectly.
+Look for frames with a generous width brow bar and a gentle tapered angle across the cheekbones.

-Those with heart shape faces, a wide forehead and cheekbones and a narrow jaw, are the most fortunate.
-Those cheekbones can be further emphasised to create a balance between the forehead and chin by throwing the attention to the top of the face.
-An aviator 1199 Black Russian is the perfect solution.
-For optical frames, avoid semi rimmed models and select full rimmed shapes with like 1209 and experiment with a patterned tortoiseshell too.
+Striking cheekbones can be further emphasised to create a balance between the forehead and chin by drawing the attention to the top of the face.
+An aviator is the perfect solution.
+For optical frames, avoid semi-rimmed models and select full-rimmed styles instead.

-Diamond shaped faceshave broad cheekbones but are narrow at the eyeline and jawline.
+Diamond shaped faces feature broad cheekbones but are narrow at the eyeline and jawline.
 This shape would suit frames that draw attention to the eyes.
-Frames with adjustable nose pads work well as they can be adjusted to avoid the frame touching the cheekbones.
+Frames with adjustable nose pads work well, as they can be adjusted to avoid the frame touching the cheekbones.

-For those with longer faces and a square jaw (and this could apply to bearded faces too) the emphasis of the frame should be along the browline.
-Aviator eyeshapes would work well as the gentle taper will flatter a squarer jaw.
+For those with longer faces and a square jaw (this could apply to bearded faces too), the emphasis of the frame should be along the browline.
+Aviator shapes would work well as the gentle taper will flatter a squarer jaw.